pradipmudi/pradipmudi/README.md

 <br />
 <br />

 Hi, I'm Pradip from India.
 I love solving problems.
-To me programming,languages,frameworks are all just tools to solve a problem.
+Programming, languages, frameworks are all just tools to solve a problem.
 I'm ready to learn any new things to get the job done.

 - 🌱 I’m currently learning to design & build large scale distributed systems